 >> READ MORE: Everything You Need to Know About Factoring

-Can factoring be used to pay off MCA loans?
+A additional use case: can factoring be used to pay off an MCA loan?

-A Connecticut roofing contractor faced a common dilemma: rapid company growth leading to a cash crunch.
-They turned to MCAs to meet vendor payments but soon found the daily bank account withdrawals overwhelming.
-After learning about the service and the terms, they switched to factoring with CapitalPlus, which provided them with $500,000 that they used to support their daily cash flow AND pay off the MCAs they had relied on in the past. needed without the daily repayment stress.
+Because we have worked with so many businesses over the past 25+ years, we have seen countless financial situations that have been fixed with factoring.
+One such example is a commercial roofing contractor in Connecticut with an MCA.
+His company faced rapid company growth.
+But this lead to potentially business damaging cash crunch.
+He originally decided to take out an MCA to make vendor payments but soon found the daily bank account withdrawals overwhelming.
+After learning about factoring and its terms, he switched.
+With CapitalPlus, he was provided with $500,000 that was used to support the daily cash flow AND pay off previous MCAs that he had relied on in the past.
+All this without the daily repayment stress.

-If you’re feeling the weight of MCA debt, know that there are lifelines available.
-Factoring with CapitalPlus offers a beacon of hope, providing a less stressful and equally quick alternative to MCAs.
-While factoring is not a one-size-fits-all solution, for those who qualify, it can be the support you need to navigate through financial straits.
+If you’re feeling the weight of cash flow issues, know that there are lifelines available.
+Factoring with companies like CapitalPlus, offers a beacon of hope, providing a less stressful and equally quick alternative to potentially dangerous MCAs.
+While factoring is not a one-size-fits-all solution, for those who qualify, it can be the solution you need to navigate through temporary financial issues.

 Back to blog